EnrickyHip/roundrobin-tournament-js/README.md

 # Round Robin Tournament
 Easily schuedule tournaments using Round Robin algorithm.
-A Round Robin algorithm creates a "all-play-all" tournament, where every team plays against each other, usually in two rounds (where each one is the home team once), or sometimes just on rounds.
-Round Robin Tournament does it automatically for you.
+A Round Robin algorithm creates an "all-play-all" tournament, where every team plays against each other. (usually in two rounds, where each one is the home team once).
+Round Robin Tournament makes it automatically for you.

 ## Installation